Complete Repair Guide for LG WM3400CW: Spider Arm Failure, Hall Sensor Issues, and LE Error Code

 Understanding the LE Error Code on the LG WM3400CW

-The LE error code on the LG WM3400CW indicates a locked rotor or rotor position sensor failure.
-This error means the washer’s control board has detected that the drum motor cannot rotate freely, or the sensor that monitors rotor position is malfunctioning.
-The WM3400CW uses a direct-drive motor system, which is more efficient than belt-driven models but more sensitive to rotor position detection issues.
+When you see the LE error code on your LG WM3400CW, it indicates a locked rotor or rotor position sensor failure.
+This means the washer’s control board has detected an issue preventing the drum motor from rotating freely, or the sensor that monitors rotor position is malfunctioning.
+The WM3400CW uses a direct-drive motor system, known for its efficiency, but it can be sensitive to rotor position detection issues.

 What Is the Spider Arm and Why Does It Fail?